niveksoft/lease-gen/basement-lease-template.md

 **Tenant cannot use:** Main floor or any areas designated exclusively for main floor tenant use.

-**Coordinate with main floor tenant** for shared area access and maintenance scheduling.

 ## 3. RENT

 - **Amount:** $${RENT_AMOUNT} per month